Hypercubers/hypercubing.xyz/docs/faq.md

     Again, there's lots of ways to generalize a skewb.
 If you just want cuts that look like a skewb, there's a few different puzzles that emulate that.
 If you want a half-cut vertex-turning hypercube, that's a thing too!
 It just doesn't "look like" a traditional skewb.
 For more 4D skewbs, including pictures, see [here](/puzzles/4d-skewb).

 ??? question "8-dimensional and higher"
-    There's just no point.
-After 5D, it's not difficult or interesting, just more tedious and computationally expensive.
+    Above 5 dimensions, cube puzzles aren't more difficult or interesting, just more tedious and computationally expensive.
+But there might be some wild hyperpuzzles yet to be discovered up there, say one based on the very special geometry of the [E8 Lattice](https://en.wikipedia.org/wiki/E8_lattice)!

 ??? question "3D Rubik's Clock"
     Instead of rotating circles in 2D, you can rotate spheres in 3D.
 This is a more interesting puzzle than the traditional Rubik's Clock because moves don't commute.
 No one's written a program yet to simulate it but you totally could!